 Student loans, unlike grants and work-study, are borrowed money that must be repaid, with interest, just like car loans and mortgages.
 Many students find that they must borrow money to finance a portion of their education.
 Before you borrow, consider carefully how much you will need to borrow and the burden your loans will impose after you leave school.
 The Financial Aid Administrator at your institution can provide you with more information on the responsibilities you assume when you borrow money.

 Entrance and Exit Loan Counseling

-It is required by law that all students receiving Perkins and Stafford Loans undergo both entrance and exit counseling.
+It is required by law that all students receiving Perkins and Direct Loans undergo both entrance and exit counseling.
 This counseling provides critical information about your loans and your rights and responsibilities as a student borrower.
 This counseling can be done on the website indicated below: